exercism/website-copy/tracks/ruby/exercises/matrix/mentoring.md

 There's no need to overload a student with all of these suggestions, so here is a list ordered roughly by most important suggestions first:

-- For students who wrote code that interleaves string manipulation with data persistance, encourage them to do those steps sequentially
+- For students who wrote code that interleaves string manipulation with data persistence, encourage them to do those steps sequentially
 - Suggest the student look at other methods on `String` that could simplify their code if they don't use `String#lines` or `String#each_line`
 - If they have written their own transpose method, `point out Array#transpose`
-- More generally, for any solutions that has matching based on a regular expression or explicitly decleared string or substring, encourage them to find a solution that does not require either
+- More generally, for any solutions that has matching based on a regular expression or explicitly declared string or substring, encourage them to find a solution that does not require either
 - If the solution is reasonable, then approve it, but suggest that they might want to attempt to write their own version of `Array#transpose`.